Isaac (Khazar)

-Isaac ben Hanukkah was a hypothetical Jewish ruler of the Khazars mentioned in the Khazar Correspondence.
+Isaac was a Jewish ruler of the Khazars mentioned in the Khazar Correspondence.
 He probably reigned in the mid to late ninth century CE.
 Little is known about his reign.
 As with other Bulanid rulers, it is unclear whether Isaac was Khagan or Khagan Bek of the Khazars, although the latter is more likely.
-He was succeeded by his son Zebulun.
-Historical authenticity and accuracy of the only document mentioning his name has been questioned.
+The short and long versions of King Joseph's Reply stated that he was preceded by his father Hanukkah and succeeded by his son Zebulun whereas Sefer ha-Ittim by Judah ben Barzillai stated that he was preceded by Manasseh I and succeeded by Manasseh II.